In this article, we'll walk through:

 After reading this documentation, you will:

-- know what type of updates a person with Workshop access can perform.
+- Know what type of changes a person with Workshop access can perform.

 Workshop gives you the tools to build and modify your configuration whenever it’s needed.

-If not planned or executed well, the changes made and published in Workshop have the potential to negatively impact your entire team and their patients.
+If not planned or executed well, the changes m, and subsequently, your patients.
 Access should be limited to the people in your organization trusted to define, review, and change the workflows and day-to-day activities of your staff.

 We recommend that you choose a small set of members in your organization who are familiar with your program’s end-to-end workflows and have an operating knowledge or experience with the day-to-day tasks performed by various members of your team—such as an Operations or Clinical lead.